Introduction

 - A surprising or emotional fact or quote

-- A one-liner that describes your product and its purpose
+- A one-liner that clearly describes your product and its purpose

 - Replace long text blocks with icons or graphics

-- Use real screenshots or photos to show your product
+- Use real screenshots or product photos to add trust

 In a world full of noise, simple stands out.
 A cluttered slide is like a messy room — hard to look at and harder to understand.
 Simplicity helps your message shine.